KevGuama/myRafiki/README.md

 ## 🌟 Key Highlights

 - **Custom WordPress Theme Development:** The project has evolved through iterations of custom themes—`kevG_Theme`, `myRafiki`, and the final refined version, `myRafiki_3.0`.
 - **Live Deployment:** Hosted on a cloud server, accessible to the public.
+Visit the live site here: [myRafiki Platform](https://paramountcaterers.co.ke/myAlxProject/)
 - **Focus on Learning and Growth:** A significant milestone in mastering PHP, WordPress theme development, and cloud hosting.

 ---